fmalmeida/bacannot/docs/manual.rst

 """"""""

 .. image:: annotation_en.png
+    :align: center

-An overview of all annotation steps automatically taken by the pipeline.
+    :alt: An overview of all annotation steps automatically taken by the pipeline.

 Input